aws-samples/sample-financial-fraud-detection-with-nvidia/README.md

 <br>

-__Notice__:  This README is for users running the Notebook locallly and makes assumption that softwre can be installed on the hardware.
+__Notice__: This README is for users running the notebook locally and makes assumptions that the software can be installed on the hardware.

 <br>